 And the best part about this dish is how great it is for meal prep and reheating throughout the week!
 Just like traditional pasta, this spaghetti squash casserole is perfect for prepping in advance and enjoying for a quick lunch or easy weeknight dinner throughout the whole week!

 If you like a bit of heat, check out my Buffalo Chicken Spaghetti Squash Casserole!
 You may also enjoy my Cheesy Spinach and Artichoke Spaghetti Squash Bake or my Cheeseburger Spaghetti Squash Casserole!

 Why You’ll Love This Baked Spaghetti Squash Casserole

-- Only 7 ingredients!
+- Only 7 simple ingredients!
 With one being a seasoning.
 That is it!

-- Packs MAJOR VOLUME.
-Major.
-One serving size is 1/8 of the dish and it is HUGE.
+- Packs MAJOR VOLUME and super filling!
+One serving size is 1/8 of the dish!

-- Low in calories and awesome macros – only 220 calories and 15g of carbs for one huge serving!
+- Super maco-balanced!
+Only 220 calories and 15g of carbs for one huge serving!